Cover Art by Bryan Keller

 WARNING: Wolf’s story is part of the Devil’s Fury MC series and contains some violence, bad language, sensitive issues, and adult situations.
 Guaranteed happily-ever-after, a baby who will steal your heart, no cheating, and no cliffhanger.

-Get it May 7th at Changeling Press
+or get it at Changeling Press

 “A must read for everyone that loves HEAs.
 Hot men, strong female characters, and lots of sexy times.
 What’s not to like?” – nbenigno, BookBub